rkanavath/OpenJUMP/trunk/PrintLayoutPlugin/README.txt

           * !!!
 LIBARY DEPENDENCIES !!!

-            Because there are bugs in the last release version of Batik [1], the plugin comes with is own SVN version of the libraries.
+            Because there are bugs in the last release version of Batik [1], the plugin comes with its own SVN version of the libraries.

             You have to remove the batik libraries coming with OpenJump and replace them.